BrunoMiguens/NetworkingKit/README.md

   Networking.perform(for: login) { result in

-    // Check the `NetworkingResult` to understand the type of property that `result` represents.
+    // Check the `NKResult` to understand the type of property that `result` represents.

     if let value = result.value, result.isSuccess {
       // Your code